RohanAlexander/blogdown_website/content/home/professional.md

 **Consultant**,   April 2017 -- *Current*

-I am employed at Grosvenor to complete a specific project for the European Commission relating to public procurement in Australia.
-This has involved identifying contract data sources, preparing for data acquisition, and supporting the IT team in data acquisition.
+I am employed at Grosvenor to complete a specific project for the European Commission relating to public procurement in Australia and New Zealand.
+This has involved: identifying contract data sources; preparing for data acquisition; supporting the IT team in data acquisition; and assisting with data validation.

 ## Petit Poll